Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/nodes/types/input/material.rst

 .. note:: Normal Override

-   The normal input socket does not in blends the source normal with the underlying geometry.
-   A plugged in vector input completely overrides the normals.
+   The normal input socket does not blend the source normal with the underlying geometry but completely overrides the normals.

 Properties